Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 | Streaming | Dedicated “For Streaming” servers for Netflix, Hulu, BBC iPlayer, Prime Video, Disney+ |

-CyberGhost makes the list of best VPNs for streaming by making it easy and simple.
+CyberGhost belongs on any list of best VPNs for streaming for one simple reason – no other VPN makes getting started quite this painless.
 You open the app, click the For Streaming tab, and pick the platform you want – Netflix US, BBC iPlayer, Prime Video, or even local European catalogs.
+In my testing, CyberGhost genuinely felt like the best VPN for BBC iPlayer because the dedicated iPlayer server worked almost instantly without any tweaking.

 Each server in that list is tested daily to confirm it still works, so you’re never stuck playing roulette with blocked regions or slow nodes.
 During my testing circuits, I only had some issues when I connected to crowded servers on purpose, but you can avoid that by simply paying attention to your VPN client.